Towards a Christian Understanding of Addiction

 Some initial thoughts

 There is any amount of help offered to people with addictions on how to break free, but what interests me is where does the power in the addiction come from?
 Take heroin addiction for example.
 It's as if the will gets taken over by an outside force.
-The fruits of the spirit are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control according to Paul (1).
+The fruits of the spirit are love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control according to Paul (Gal.
+5:22-3).
 In addiction, these are sent flying, especially the last, which suggets a spiritual dimension to addiction.

 The demonised people Jesus met in the Gospels had a problem with self-control.
 In the early 1990s, I once attended an instructive day conference on addiction at St Andrew's Church, Chorleywood.
 I asked the question, "Can you explain the relationship between addiction and demonisation?" and received a blank look from the speaker.
 I'm still looking for an answer now.